How sleep affects your health

 Sleep deprivation and stress often come as a joint package, with one problem easily exacerbating the other.
 Stress, for example, can stimulate the release of cortisol, a steroid hormone that promotes wakefulness and alertness.
-Naturally, this can be very disrupting for your sleep patterns but, on the same note, since sleep deprivation makes it difficult for you to concentrate and process your emotions.
+Naturally, this can be very disrupting for your sleep patterns but, on the same note, since sleep deprivation makes it difficult for you to concentrate and process your emotions or even memories.
 This means that you’re going to be feeling a bit more volatile following a poor night of sleep which can manifest as irritability, impulsiveness and stress.

 What can you do to combat stress?

 If sleep deprivation is starting to take a toll on your nervous system, then this should be the first thing you address.
 As with all the entrants on this list, combatting sleep deprivation is the natural first step.
 This might mean adjusting your sleep hygiene routine or examining your habits to see if anything could be having an impact.
 In the case of stress, since this can also cause sleep deprivation, you might want to look at supporting your mood.
 You can do this by incorporating more foods into your diet that are rich in magnesium, B vitamins and zinc – pumpkin seeds, green leafy vegetables or even a small amount of dark chocolate can help here!

 Don’t put too much pressure on yourself and make sure you’re taking some quiet time out every day.
 Exercise is another fantastic way of bolstering your mood as it helps to encourage the release of happy hormones like endorphins!
 If you want to read more about fighting stress, I’d highly recommend checking out my blog, ‘Your top 10 stress busting tips!’ or, if you feel that this could be behind your sleep problems, you could try our natural sleep remedy Dormeasan.